-So, you have two types of tremors, those which occur when an intentional movement is initiated, and those which occur at rest.
+So there are two types of tremors; those which happen only when an intentional movement is initiated, and those which occur at rest.

-A resting tremor is quite different; typical is the pill-rolling tremor of Parkinson's disease which is anything but benign.
+A resting tremor is quite different; typical is the pill-rolling shaking of Parkinson's disease which is anything but benign.

-The tremor of Parkinson's disease is quite different to that of a benign essential tremor syndrome.
+The shaking of Parkinson's disease is quite different to that of a benign essential tremor syndrome.
 It occurs when the body part is at rest.
-For example, the lower jaw is often affected, not when speaking or chewing - it's not related to intention - but continuously.
+For example, the lower jaw is often affected, not just when speaking or chewing; it is not related to intention but continuous.

-Parkinson's disease is far more likely to affect seriously other parts of the body.
-Speech may become slurred, and walking tends to be a shuffling yet strangely hurried gait; those suffering from it seem almost to run; it's known medically as festination.
+Parkinson's disease is far more likely to seriously affect other parts of the body.
+Speech may become slurred and walking tends to be a shuffling yet strangely hurried gait; those suffering from it seem almost to run.
+It is known medically as festination.

 Parkinson's disease is caused by the death of a nucleus in the brain known as the Substantia Nigra; normally it should produce a neurotransmitter called dopamine that sends messages to other cells, mediating many different functions in the body.

-Benign essential tremor syndrome most often affects the hands, for example when holding up a book, but can affect any part of the body.
+Benign essential tremor syndrome most often affects the hands; for example when holding up a book, but can also influence any part of the body.
 The involuntary shaking or trembling varies from hardly noticeable to really quite dramatic.
 It typically worsens very slowly with age.

 A simple test is to draw a spiral which may be very shaky.

-Holding a sheet of paper or book in front of one with arms outstretched; as when singing in a choir.
+Holding a sheet of paper or book in front of one with arms outstretched is another test; as when singing in a choir.
+Is there a tremor?

-It may also be a side-effect of many medicines; more complex is that the tendency to turn to medication for the treatment of poor health is also familial; that is a learned coping mechanism, muddying the water by suggesting a genetic predisposition.
+It may also be a side-effect of many drugs.
+More complex is that the tendency to turn to medication for the treatment of poor health is also familial; that is a learned coping mechanism, muddying the water by suggesting a genetic predisposition.

-Alcohol abuse, diseases such as multiple sclerosis, thyroid, kidney and liver failure have all been implicated as causes of tremors; kidney and thyroid conditions too.
+Alcohol abuse, diseases such as multiple sclerosis and liver failure have all been implicated as causes of tremors; kidney and thyroid conditions too.